fleschutz/PowerShell/Docs/cd-desktop.md

-## cd-desktop.ps1 - Change the working directory to the user's desktop folder
+## cd-desktop.ps1 - Sets the working directory to the user's desktop folder

-cd-desktop.ps1
+This script changes the working directory to the user's desktop folder.

 ## Parameters
 ```powershell